 "The Foundation to Achieve Many Goals I Thought Were Not Attainable" - Ann Ciancia '18

-"Utica College has given me the foundation to achieve many goals I thought were not attainable."
+"Utica University has given me the foundation to achieve many goals I thought were not attainable."

-With all she’s accomplished as a UC alumna, it’s hard to believe Ann Ciancia graduated from Utica College just three years ago.
-The former Student Government President with a trio of majors (Health Studies, Philosophy, and Spanish) now also holds a J.D. from the Syracuse University College of Law and an MBA from Utica College, which she earned simultaneously in 2020-21.
+With all she’s accomplished as a Utica alumna, it’s hard to believe Ann Ciancia graduated from Utica University just three years ago.
+The former Student Government President with a trio of majors (Health Studies, Philosophy, and Spanish) now also holds a J.D. from the Syracuse University College of Law and an MBA from Utica University, which she earned simultaneously in 2020-21.

 Today, she is a Judicial Law Clerk in the New Jersey Judicial System.

-On the 75th Anniversary of Utica College, she writes:
+On the 75th Anniversary of Utica University's founding as Utica College, she writes:

 "75 years ago today, Utica College held its very first convocation at Plymouth Church, shining light to a new institution.
 For some that don’t know, Utica College was founded by Syracuse University, where both colleges have been my home away from home.
 To honor the 75th anniversary of Utica College, I wanted to go back to where it all began.